Tips for Completing the FAFSA

 Although you can submit a paper application, you will get your Student Aid Report (SAR) sooner if you apply online.

 Provide the correct Federal School Code

-Once you complete the FAFSA, the Department of Education will mail or email you with the results along with any messages and possible errors that need to be corrected in a report called the Student Aid Report.
+Once you complete the FAFSA, the Department of Education will mail or email you the SAR which will include any messages and possible errors that need to be corrected.